ZongminWang1/ZongminWang1.github.io/_pages/about.md

 <div id="news"></div>
 ## 🔥 News

-- 2025.06: 🎉 Manuscript accepted by **IEEE IECICT 2025**
-- 2025.05: 🎉 Grand Prize, “Challenge Cup” Shaanxi Province
-- 2025.04: 🎉 Led team to Top 10 “Flag Youth League Branch” (1st place)
-- 2024.12: 🎉 National Third Prize, Smart-city Design Contest
+- 2025.05: 🎉 My manuscript, “Malware Classification and Detection in Untrusted Cloud via SGX and ORAM” has been accepted by IEEE NGDN 2025
+- 2024.11: 🎉 My manuscript,  “Revocable Registered Attribute-Based Keyword Search Supporting Fairness” has been accepted by Inscrypt 2024
-- 2024.11: 🎉 National Scholarship for Graduate Students
+- 2024.09: 🎉 Awarded First-Class Scholarship for Graduate Students
+- 2023.03: 🎉 Admitted to Northeastern University Software College for Master’s program with a score of 409 on the graduate entrance exam
+- 2022.05: 🎉 Received Student Award Fund, Software College, Northeastern University
-- 2023.07: 🎉 First Prize, GigaDevice Innovation Cup
+- 2021.12: 🎉 First Prize, National Undergraduate Mathematics Competition
-- 2021.10: 🎉 National Inspirational Scholarship

 ---